awsdocs/amazon-chime-administration-guide/doc_source/voice-connectors.md

 **Note**
 Encryption\-enabled Voice Connectors use TLS \(TCP\) protocol for all calls\.

+You can choose to send logs from your Amazon Chime Voice Connector to CloudWatch Logs\.
+For more information, see [CloudWatch Logs for Amazon Chime](monitoring-cloudwatch.md#cw-logs)\.

+You can also enable media streaming from your Amazon Chime Voice Connector to Amazon Kinesis\.
+For more information, see [Streaming Amazon Chime Voice Connector Media to Kinesis](start-kinesis-vc.md)\.

 **To edit Amazon Chime Voice Connector settings**

 1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.